Tax Exempt Savings Plan

 Sheffield Mutual Friendly Society, FREEPOST RLUC–XKZE–RJAT, 3 Maple Park, Tankersley, Barnsley, South Yorkshire S75 3DP along with a cheque for the initial premium made payable to "Sheffield Mutual" (where applicable).

 Where can I get further help or information?

 Our friendly and knowledgeable staff would be happy to provide you with factual information about the Society’s products and services, so you can make your own decision about how to proceed.
-No advice or recommendations will be given and if you are in any doubt about the suitability of a product, you should seek advice from an Independent Financial Adviser, which may incur a fee.
+No advice or recommendations will be given and if you are in any doubt about the suitability of a product, you should seek advice from a suitably qualified financial adviser, which may incur a fee.